-- require the maximum reasonable amount of affordable housing with the presumption being at least 50% provision on gross residential floor space in excess of 800m2; - require provision to be in the form of a commuted sum in lieu of affordable housing where less than 1,200m2 of gross external residential floor space is proposed; - require affordable housing provision of affordable homes on site where more than 1,200m2 of gross external residential floor space is proposed, unless exceptional circumstances exist;
+- require the maximum reasonable amount of affordable housing with the presumption being at least 50% provision on gross residential floor space in excess of 800m2; - require provision to be in the form of a j. commuted sum in lieu of the equivalent amount of affordable housing floorspace where in excess of 800m2 but less than 1,200m2 of gross external residential floor space is proposed; - require affordable housing provision of k. affordable homes on site where more than 1,200m2 of gross external residential floor space is proposed, unless exceptional circumstances exist; - require any off-site affordable housing to be provided in any wards except the following: Golborne, St. Charles, Notting Barns, Colville, Norland, Earl's Court and Cremorne: - require an application to be made for any 'off-site' affordable housing concurrently with the main planning application and that the two applications are linked through a s106 agreement or unilateral undertaking;